ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

 ## Installing Zerto ZVMA on a Linux VM
 {: #zerto_migration_installzvma}

-For Zerto Linux OVA, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+For Zerto Linux OVA, open an {{site.data.keyword.IBM_notm}} Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 1. Log in to the specific vCenter Server instance, right click **Management Cluster** and select **Deploy OVF Template**.
 2. Click **Local file > UPLOAD FILES**, select the Zerto OVA file, and click **Next**.